osate/osate2/alisa/org.osate.alisa.help/help/markdown/AnalysisResultFormat.md

 The **Diagnostic** object is used to represent issues.
 It is typically associated with Result objects, but can also be used separate from Result objects.
 It has the following fields:

-* *SourceReference*: reference to the instance model element with which the result is associated.
+* *ModelElement*: reference to the instance model element with which the result is associated.
 This may be the original the instance model root, or any element within the instance model.

-* *Type*: The DiagnosticType of the result, i.e., *success*, *failure*, *warning*, *error*, *info*, or *none*.
+* *Type*: The DiagnosticType of the result, i.e., *info*, *warning*, *error*, or *none*.

 * *Message*: A String message associated with the Result, i.e., the execution of an analysis or analysis step on a target.

-## Diagnostic Type
+## Result Type

-The **Diagnostic Type** is used to record the type of issue or result.
+The **Result Type** is used to record the type of result.

-* *Success*: The diagnostic or result represents a successful execution of an analysis (step).
+* *Success*: The result represents a successful execution of an analysis (step).
 If a predicate evaluation is part of the analysis step the predicate evaluated to true.
 For example, the latency result does not exceed the specified latency limit.

-* *Failure*: The diagnostic or result represents a successful execution of an analysis (step), but the predicate evaluation resulted in false.
+* *Failure*: The result represents a successful execution of an analysis (step), but the predicate evaluation resulted in false.
 For example, the latency result does exceed the specified latency limit.

-* *Error*: The diagnostic or result represents a the fact that the execution of an analysis (step) did not complete.
+* *Error*: The result represents a the fact that the execution of an analysis (step) did not complete.

+* *None*: The result type has not been categorized.

+## Diagnostic Type

+The **Diagnostic Type** is used to record the type of diagnostic issue.

+* *Error*: The diagnostic represents an error message.
+This is considered to be a failure or error of the enclosing Result object.

-* *Warning*: The diagnostic or result represents a successful execution of an analysis (step) with a warning message.
-This is not considered to be a failure or error.
+* *Warning*: The diagnostic represents a warning message.
+This is not considered to be a failure or error of the enclosing Result object.

-* *Info*: The diagnostic or result represents a successful execution of an analysis (step) with an informational message.
-This is not considered to be a failure or error.
+* *Info*: The diagnostic represents an informational message.
+This is not considered to be a failure or error of the enclosing Result object.

 * *None*: The diagnostic or result type has not been categorized.